 The ability to connect skills, preferences, and values to career choices is the secret to career success only for celebrities.
 Answer: False*

-Career theorists study those factors that influence career and life decision making.
+Career theorists study those factors that influence career and life decision-making.
 Answer: True*

 Developmental theories are not a factor in explaining career development.
 Answer: False*